 In recent years, Greve has been particularly interested in resonance, both on a physical and emotional level.
 How can innovative, sensual and insistent music give the listener a sense of togetherness – to resonate with the world?
 More specifically, he has studied the potentials of transforming selected objects into some kind of speaker using so-called 'transducers'.
 It may sound a little technical but imagine that the sound of a clarinet does not come out of a loudspeaker but instead comes from a wall or a floor.
 Suddenly, you can feel the sound, lean on the sound, shape the sound – and, at best, feel like a part of the whole thing.

 This is an experiment.
 Greve sees GRASP as an occasion for seeking new ways to create a sound and concert laboratory.
-Greve will turn on his sculpture with a performance in the morning on Thursday 18 November at 10:00, turn it on again Friday 19 November with a new performance at 11:30 and then finish off with a final concert Saturday 20 November at 18:30.
+Greve will "ignite" The Dome three times during the festival with woodwind improvisation.
+As an opening act on Thursday 18 November at 10:00, turn it on again Friday 19 November with a new performance at 11:30 and then finish off with a final concert Saturday 20 November at 18:30.
 The sculpture will resound all day between the three concerts.

 Curated by Roskilde Municipality, Alle Tiders Musikby